 This means you will never be locked down to a particular service provider, such as development or hosting companies.
 Nor will you be held hostage because your website is developed on a unique, bespoke system.

-#2.3.
-Many free themes and plugins
+- Many free themes and plugins to choose from.

 All can be installed on your website in seconds, allowing you to build your WordPress site easily and quickly with sophisticated functionality and features.

-#2.4.
-Great value premium themes and plugins
+- Excellent value premium themes and plugins if you want something extra special.

 Even premium themes and plugins don’t cost the earth.
 You can purchase themes from around $30 - $55, which often include a suite of powerful premium plugins.